kb:dunning-kruger_effect

 Snippet from Wikipedia: Dunning–Kruger effect

-There is disagreement about the causes of the Dunning–Kruger effect.
-According to the metacognitive explanation, poor performers misjudge their abilities because they fail to recognize the qualitative difference between their performances and the performances of others.
-The statistical model explains the empirical findings as a statistical effect in combination with the general tendency to think that one is better than average.
-Some proponents of this view hold that the Dunning–Kruger effect is mostly a statistical artifact.
-The rational model holds that overly positive prior beliefs about one's skills are the source of false self-assessment.
+A number of explanations for, and criticisms of, the Dunning–Kruger effect have been proposed.
+The metacognitive explanation holds that poor performers misjudge their abilities because they lack the ability to recognize the qualitative difference between their performances and the performances of others.
+The statistical explanation holds that the empirical effect may largely be the result of a mere statistical effect and the fact that people have a general tendency to think that one is better than average.
+The rational explanation holds that overly positive prior beliefs about one's skills are the source of false self-assessment.
 Another explanation claims that self-assessment is more difficult and error-prone for low performers because many of them have very similar skill levels.

-There is also disagreement about where the effect applies and about how strong it is, as well as about its practical consequences.
-Inaccurate self-assessment could potentially lead people to making bad decisions, such as choosing a career for which they are unfit, or engaging in dangerous behavior.
-It may also inhibit people from addressing their shortcomings to improve themselves.
-Critics argue that such an effect would have much more dire consequences than what is observed.
+There is also disagreement about where the effect applies and about how strong it is, as well as about the practical consequences of the effect.
+Inaccurate self-assessment could potentially lead people to making bad decisions, such as choosing a career for which they are unfit, engaging in dangerous behavior, and inhibiting people from addressing their shortcomings to improve themselves.

 • kb/dunning-kruger_effect.txt